Please arrive 10 to 15 minutes before the commencement of your class.

-Please do not bring mobiles or pagers into the class, if for any reason you must please advise your teacher accordingly
+Please do not bring mobiles or pagers into the class, if for any reason you must, then please advise your teacher accordingly.

-Wear comfortable clothing that you are able to freely move in, both Yoga and Pilates are practiced barefoot
+Wear comfortable clothing that you are able to freely move in, both Yoga and Pilates are practised barefoot.
+Shoes and bags should be left in the rack provided near reception.

 Please take care of yourself.
 Resist the urge to overdo it.
 Try and start your practice with an intention, maybe to create a clearer mind or stronger body.
 Whatever your intention, try not to force yourself into the postures.
 Relax, take your time and remember to breathe.
 There are no rewards for injuries or ‘first place’.
 Work from where you are, not from where you think you should be.

-To assist all of us to commit to our practice we offer make up classes to students enrolled in term courses (Pilates and Yoga) as a gesture of good will.
+To assist all of us to commit to our practice we offer make up classes to students enrolled in 6 & 12 week term courses (Pilates and Yoga) as a gesture of good will.
 You are eligible for a make-up class by letting us know BEFORE you miss your class.
-You can advise us by phone, email or in person, which class you are missing, and which class you’d like to attend instead.
+You can advise us by phone, email, in person or via your online account as to which class you are missing, and which class you’d like to attend instead.

-If you have created your Online Account, you can manage your own make-ups and save the $2 fee.
+If you have created your Online Account, you can manage your own make-ups by early cancelling yourself prom the class you are not able to attend and re-scheduling into the class you wish to attend.

 If you have any medical injuries, conditions or any particular concerns, it is your responsibility to let us know prior to commencing classes